dimitar-4/django-photographer-site/README.md

    * Used to reduce the size of images.
 8. jQuery
    * Used to handel operations like post actions and mobile version nav-menues.
+9. Stripe
+   * Used to add functionall payment system to the project.

 ## Testing